The Teacher Education Program prepares competent, caring and qualified teachers for schools in Appalachia and in the national and global communities.

 Alpha Zeta Omega Chapter

 The International Honor Society in Education is Kappa Delta Pi (KDP).
-Founded more than one-hundred years ago, the society aims to foster excellence in education and promote fellowship among those dedicated to teaching.
+Founded more than 100 years ago, the society aims to foster excellence in education and promote fellowship among those dedicated to teaching.
 Eligible students must have completed 18 credit hours in college and 6 hours in education courses.
 One must maintain a cumulative GPA of 3.0 and demonstrate leadership attributes.

 Student Education Association